What is Wet Bottom Shoo-fly Pie?

 I used to think that we ate fairly healthy, but looking back I'm not sure if we did??

-The Amish do grow a lot of their own food, making it more organic.
-And they cook and bake everything from scratch, so there are no preservatives and not a bunch of processed food.
+The Amish grow a lot of their own food, making it more organic.
+And they cook and bake from scratch, so there are no preservatives and not a bunch of processed food.
 So I guess they eat healthier than a lot of people do.

 But we did eat a lot of carbs.
 We often ate bread, potatoes, and corn in the same meal, along with meat, a salad, and a dessert to finish it off.
 And sometimes we'd even add buttered noodles to the meal yet too.
 So you're looking at four different carbs plus dessert.
 And we always had dessert, except for breakfast.